Madeinmisery/Keyboard/vndk/tools/header-checker/README.md

 `-target-version 34` is passed to header-abi-diff to select the corresponding config section.

+#### Ignored Linker Set Keys
+NDK and platform Libraries are required to ensure the compatibility across SDK version.
+However, some changes of a library that break its ABI compatibility are necessary.
+The cli option `-ignored_linker_set_key` and the key `ignored_linker_set_keys` in config section specify symbols that will skip ABI diff check.
+The linker set key of a symbol could be found in the genereted .abidiff file or the .lsdump file.

 #### Format
 Here is an example of a config.json.
 ```json